PaloAltoNetworks/gaia/doc/documentation.md

 Parameters:

+- `includeDetails` (`boolean`): If set to true, each edge will contain a field called 'Details' which provides detailed information per protocol/port.
 - `endAbsolute` (`time`): Set the absolute end of the time window.
 - `endRelative` (`duration`): Set the relative end of the time window.
 - `startAbsolute` (`time`): Set the absolute start of the time window.